natty-parser/natty/README.md

 ## Documentation

-Documentation can be found at https://natty-parser.github.io/ (This used to live at http://natty.joestelmach.com/)
+Documentation (with a working demo) can be found at https://natty-parser.github.io/ (This used to live at http://natty.joestelmach.com/)

 ## History